gjkcz/futurocube/vlc-control/README.md

 Poklepy na levou a pravou stranu Futurocube se znaménky + a – lze snadno ovládat nastavení hlasitosti VLC media player.

+## Setting up VLC for communication with futurocube

+In your VLC

+Go to tools- prefferences- all - interface - main interface - and check Web

+Then go to  Lua (unfold main interface)  -and set up your password, host and port

+host -localhost

+port -8080

+password -12345

+Save and restart your VLC.

+Download Node from this page - https://nodejs.org/

+Install and then start command prompt

+Install VLC control by typing  `npm install vlc-control-node futurocube-serial`  and pressing enter

+Now you are ready to use our VLC control programme.